Māori All Blacks stun sloppy Ireland in their tour opener

 Ireland 17

-If Ireland were hoping to send a message ahead of Saturday's first test, only one side would have been smiling about the content conveyed.
+If Ireland had been hoping to send a message ahead of Saturday's first test, only one side would have been smiling about the content conveyed.

 The Māori All Blacks tonight seized their biggest scalp since beating Ireland and England in consecutive weeks 12 years ago, rocking the tourists with a first-half blitz that reaped four tries and a match-winning lead in Hamilton.